NickWaterton/Pixelblaze-Async/README.md

 hearing from a Pixelblaze before removing it from the active devices list.
 The default timeout is 30 (30 seconds).

-### devices
+#### devices
-Dictionary containing all discovered pixelblaze devices, key is the device id.
+A Dictionary containing all discovered pixelblaze devices, key is the device id.
 ```
 { id:   "address": ip_addr,
         "timestamp": received time,
         "sender_id": id,
         "sender_time": timestamp}
 ```
+NOTE this is a propety, not a method.

 ## class PixelblazeClient
 Asyncronous Class for interfaceing with pixelblaze devices, has integrated MQTT control.